Rare black-winged kite spotted in Norfolk Broads

 - Published

-A rare bird has been spotted in the UK for only the second time on record.
+A bird of prey has been spotted in the UK for only the second time on record.

 The black-winged kite was seen at Hickling Broad and Marshes, Norfolk, on Tuesday, Norfolk Wildlife Trust said.